chunrapeepat/buildquest/README.md

 - Blockchain: Truffle, Solidity

 ### What I learn from this hackathon
 This is my first time writing a smart contract in Solidity and using Truffle for deployment.
-I started this project 2 days before the submission deadline so it is quite challenging here but It's really enjoyable to learn.
+Love it!

 ---